 - Payments are offered for a fixed period where you make installment payments.

 - The death benefit is tied to the cost of particular services offered by the funeral home.

-- If you come to a decision that you no longer want the plan and ask for cancellation, you may either receive a part of your premiums paid or nothing at all.
+- If you decide that you no longer want the plan and ask for cancellation, you may either receive a part of your premiums or nothing.

 Considering buying a prepaid funeral plan?
 Bear in mind that it’s not legal in every state to assign the funeral home as your beneficiary.